Sandhithathum Sindhithathum

 Sandhithathum Sindhithathum is a 2013 Indian Tamil-language romantic thriller film directed by Balu Anand and starring Sathya, Yudasha, Kumarajan, and Shobaraj.
-The film is based on a true incident that happened in Bangalore and Nammakal.
+The film is based on a true incident that happened in Bangalore and Namakkal.
 The film resurfaced in the news in 2021 after Kumarajan's death.

 Production

-Balu Anand returns to direction after a long hiatus.
+Balu Anand returned to direction with this film after a long hiatus.

 Reception

-The Times of India wrote that "It has elements for a decent thriller but we are forced to sit through mundane scenes and insufferable acting, not to mention out-of-the-blue songs".
+The Times of India wrote, "It has elements for a decent thriller but we are forced to sit through mundane scenes and insufferable acting, not to mention out-of-the-blue songs".
 Maalai Malar gave a negative review.